RazorPhaser/angular-tutorial/src/chapters/chapter04-bootstrap.md

     <div class="alert alert-info" role="alert">To create your own theme for Bootstrap following the instructions at <a href='https://getbootstrap.com/docs/4.1/getting-started/theming/'>https://getbootstrap.com/docs/4.1/getting-started/theming/</a></div>

-1. In the app folder, open the file style.scss
+1. In the app folder, open the file src\app\style.scss

     ```bash
     style.scss
     ```

-1. Add the following contents to the style.scssfile.
+1. Add the following contents to the src\app\style.scss file to setup the site wide styles using our variables and the bootstrap styles

     ```scss
     @import "_variables";

     // Bootstrap and its default variables
-    @import "node_modules/bootstrap/scss/bootstrap";
+    @import "~bootstrap/scss/bootstrap";
-    ```

-Now we need to configure the angular cli to import the bootstrap libraries.

-1. Open the **.angular-cli.json** file that is in the root of the project.
-This file  is the configuration file for our project for the Angular CLI

-    <div class="alert alert-info" role="alert">In Visual Studio Code you can quickly open a file by using ctrl+p to open the "Go To File" prompt and typing in the file name</div>

-    ```bash
-    .angular-cli.json
-    ```

-1. Find the apps\styles section and replace the section with:

-    ```json
-    "styles": [
-        "../node_modules/font-awesome/css/font-awesome.css",
-        "styles.scss"
-    ],
     ```

 <div class="exercise-end"></div>